Understanding Different Business Addresses

 Registered agents

 Registered agents can be a great solution for businesses that want to keep their private mailing address off public databases.
 Like mentioned above, registered agents receive legal mail for your business.
-Some registered agents, like Northwest, will allow you to use their address as your principle and mailing address, but it all depends on the state your business is formed in.
+Some registered agents, like Northwest, will allow you to use their address as your principal and mailing address, but it all depends on the state your business is formed in.

 For example, according to Del.
 Code tit.
-8 § 502, Delaware no longer allows you to list your registered agent address as your principle address on your annual franchise tax report unless your corporation is acting as it’s own agent and is located within state lines.
+8 § 502, Delaware no longer allows you to list your registered agent address as your principal address on your annual franchise tax report unless your corporation is acting as it’s own agent and is located within state lines.
 You should ensure the state you’re forming in doesn’t have a similar restriction before committing to a game plan for your business address.

 An address by any other name